 The Revenue Procedures also expressly authorize the use of statistical sampling to compute the 481(a) adjustments for some items such as repairs.
 Revenue Procedure 2011-42 provides guidance on the sampling plan standards, documentation and technical formulas.
 The calculation of the 481(a) adjustment to comply with the temporary regulations may be burdensome to many taxpayers.
 Taxpayers will have to retrospectively review their prior period acquisitions, improvements, repairs and dispositions to determine if the treatment is consistent with the new accounting method being adopted.

 Given that the new regulations apply to every taxpayer that “acquires, produces or improves tangible property,” it’s almost guaranteed that there will be an impact on the majority of businesses.
 Taxpayers should review their current acquisition, expensing and disposition procedures to assess their compliance with the new rules.
 As always, please contact us if you have any questions regarding the proper means of applying the new measures to your business.

-Crystal A. Germanese is a manager at BlumShapiro, the largest regional accounting, tax and business consulting firm based in New England, with offices in Connecticut and Massachusetts.
+BlumShapiro is the largest regional accounting, tax and business consulting firm based in New England, with offices in Connecticut and Massachusetts.
 The firm, with nearly 300 professionals and staff, offers a diversity of services which includes auditing, accounting, tax and business advisory services.
 In addition, BlumShapiro provides a variety of specialized consulting services such as succession and estate planning, business technology services, employee benefit plans, litigation support and valuation and financial staffing.
 The firm serves a wide range of privately held companies, government and non-profit organizations and provides non-audit services for publicly traded companies.